Generic Name: bisacodyl (bis-AK-oh-dil)

 - Use Dulcolax suppositories with caution in the ELDERLY; they may be more sensitive to its effects.

-- Dulcolax suppositories is not recommended for use in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.
+- Dulcolax suppositories are not recommended for use in CHILDREN younger than 6 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Dulcolax suppositories while pregnant.
-It is not known if Dulcolax suppositories is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding take Dulcolax suppositories, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of Dulcolax suppositories: